LaunchCodeEducation/intro-to-programming-csharp/src/appendices/terminal-commands/terminal-commands-tutorial.rst

 directories.
 The basics of terminal usage involve navigating these directories.

-Let's take a look at a given project opened in a Visual Studio Code (VSC) editor.
+Let's take a look at a given project's file tree using a GUI window.

 .. admonition:: Note